Erasmus+ programme guide

 Within Erasmus+, networks of schools have also implemented international projects to promote innovation and share best practices at different levels of school organization.

-While for some teachers, joining the Programme has given them the possibility of visiting another European country for the first time, for many schools, it has also pushed them to complete medium and long-term planning, and achieve a European vocation.
+While for some teachers, joining the Programme has given them the possibility of visiting another European country for the first time.
+For many schools, it has also pushed them to complete medium and long-term planning, and achieve a European vocation.

-While the Erasmus+ programme established in 2014 was concluded at the end of 2020, the new edition of the Programme is ready to start…
+While the Erasmus+ programme established in 2014 was concluded at the end of 2020, the new edition of the Programme has already started!

 Let me tell you why.